 This can take as little as having coaching conversations with employees and discussing their goals.
-In a more rigorous approach, it can involve using data and documenting objectives and progress using an employee coaching form.
+A more rigorous approach can involve using data and documenting objectives and progress using an employee coaching form.
 If your company uses employee handbooks, include possible paths for new employees to consider.

 A good coach should provide structure to this process.
 That means checking in on progress and helping to connect employee goals to the company’s broader benchmarks.

 Coaching and feedback go hand in hand.
 Whether you’re a hands-on, data-driven coach or a more laid back coach, gathering quality employee feedback is always necessary.

 As mentioned earlier, for employee feedback to be effective, it needs to highlight specific areas for improvement.
 It also needs to recognize positive behaviours.

 This way, employees know exactly what’s expected and can correct their course accordingly.

 In order for employees to discard the idea that employee feedback means trouble, though, feedback needs to be a two-way street.